p-funk/fegis/README.md

 ### Tool Priming

 To encourage a model to use the cognitive tools, you must first prime it with appropriate instructions.
-For example:
+For example.yaml:

 ```
   Throughout our conversation, use your tools naturally and fluidly.
   Feel free to reflect, introspect, stay aware, have an innermonologue
-  or use memory to recall past insights as needed.
+  or use cognitive artifacts to recall past insights as needed.
 You can search past
-  thoughts using `search_memories`, or revisit specific artifacts with
+  thoughts using `search_artifacts`, or revisit specific artifacts with
-  `retrieve_memory`.
+  `retrieve_artifact`.
 ```

 Each archetype file included in the repo has it's own Priming Prompt that will get you started.

-### Memory Usage
+### Cognitive Artifact Usage

-The memory system allows for:
+The cognitive artifact system allows for:

 - **Semantic Search**: Find cognitive artifacts based on content similarity
 - **Direct Retrieval**: Look up specific artifacts by their UUID